SF-WDI-LABS/_rails-asset-pipeline/README.md

 </body>
 </html>
 ```
-In the chrome network tab you see something like:
+In the chrome network tab you can see how these files download to the browser:

 ![chrome network tab](assets/images/chrome_network_tab.png "chrome network tab")

 That's three different requests to the server, for three different files.
 And that's just for JavaScript.
 See how that time adds up?

 In Rails, the asset pipeline is a better way.
-Here's how Rails requires files, using the asset pipeline:
+It makes one request for JS files and one request for CSS files.
+Here's how Rails requires files, using the asset helpers provided by the asset pipeline:

 ```html
 <!-- app/views/layouts/application.html.erb -->